Castel Nuovo tickets & tours | Price comparison

 accessibility

 Guide dogs and service dogs are allowed, while other animals have restrictions.
-Current public pages do not provide a full step-free route map, and visits are currently suspended, so limited-mobility travelers should confirm the latest access setup directly by phone or email before departure.
+Current public pages do not provide a full step-free route map, so limited-mobility travelers should confirm the latest access setup directly by phone or email before departure.

 security